Edited by: Keri Stooksbury

 That’s right — when you pay your monthly cell phone bill with your Freedom Flex card you’re covered for theft or damage to your phone up to $800 per claim and $1,000 per year, with a $50 deductible per claim.
 So, for college students who are hard on their cell phones, the Freedom Flex card might be the perfect option.

 Hot Tip: How can you get a credit card when you have no credit history?
-Our guide to the best credit cards for college students and recent graduates explores the benefits of having a credit card while you’re in college and offers card recommendations that are geared towards students and for after graduation.
+Our guide to the best credit cards for college students and recent graduates explores the benefits of having a credit card while you’re in college and offers card recommendations that are geared toward students and for after graduation.

 College students do their fair share of purchasing items on Amazon, just like the rest of us.
 Books, supplies, things for your dorm, and maybe even a new computer — the purchases can rack up quickly.
 Luckily, the Amazon Prime Signature card can help make all of those purchases more rewarding.

-You can then use these cash-back rewards towards free or discounted items from Amazon, or even as a statement credit to lower your credit card bill.
+You can then use these cash-back rewards towards free or discounted items from Amazon or even as a statement credit to lower your credit card bill.
 Plus, the card offers purchase protection and extended warranty protection to help keep you covered should anything go awry with the items you purchase.

 When you have little to no credit history, being added as an authorized user on your parent or guardian’s credit card can be a perfect fit.
 If you’re not already familiar, an authorized user is an additional cardholder on someone else’s credit card account.
 This means the authorized user gets a card of their own, but the primary cardholder is responsible for the monthly payment.